 Strategic Planning: 4 Mistakes When Setting Priorities, Goals, and Objectives

-This is the second article in a six-part series on how to approach the Strategic Planning Process for your organization.
+This is the second article in a two-part series on how to approach the Strategic Planning Process for your organization.

 One of the common reasons that companies fail to meet their goals and accomplish their vision is that they haven’t communicated effectively about what success looks like.
 In some cases, they measure their goals in the wrong manner — focusing on activities instead of outcomes.
 In other cases, they fail to establish concrete measures that contribute to company success.